-The project includes a series of AR sculptures presented in short movie clips that provides the context for each sculpture.
-As a reflection on the core concept “bodily alienation in the digital age,” the project layers the theme and presents, through an Augmented Reality lens, the imaginary transformation of the human body merging with and functioning as everyday objects.
+“Daily Dividuals” is a series of Augmented Reality (AR) sculptures presented in the format of short movie clips to provide context.
+To reflect on the core concept, human alienation in the digital age, the project layers the theme and presents, through an AR lens, the imaginary transformation of the human body merging with and functioning as everyday objects.

 It’s a dystopian vision I present here.
 Through the jarring and surreal images, I hope to prompt viewers to pause and consider the phenomena of estrangement observed in our evolving relationship to and dependence on machines.